-Table 19.
-IBM Content Manager primary volumes: fields, required actions, and notes (continued)
+Table 13.
+Discovery Accelerator primary volumes: fields, required actions, and notes (continued)

-Field name Required action Special notes Index options Select either or both of the Index options check boxes.
-Include system metadata for data objects within containers.
-Include content tagging and full-text index.
-Note: IBM StoredIQ does not harvest IBM Content Manager.
-As such, indexing options are not applicable.
-These options are selected by default.
-Validation To validate volume accessibility, select Validation.
-When selected (the default state), IBM StoredIQ Platform tests to see whether the volume can be accessed.
-Constraints In Constraints, select one of these options: • Only use connection process (es): Specify a limit for the number of harvest connections to this volume.
+Field name Required action Special notes Constraints In Constraints , select one of these options: • Only use connection process (es): Specify a limit for the number of harvest connections to this volume.
 If the server is also being accessed for attribute and full-text searches, you might want to regulate the load on the server by limiting the harvester processes.
 The maximum number of harvest processes is automatically shown.
-This maximum number is set on the system configuration tab. • Control the number of parallel data object reads: Designate the number of parallel data object reads. • Scope harvests on these volumes by extension: Designate which data objects should be harvested by entering those object extensions.
+This maximum number is set on the system configuration tab. • Control the number of parallel data object reads: Designate the number of parallel data object reads. • Scope harvests on these volumes by extension: Include or exclude data objects that are based on extension.

-Table 20.
-CMIS primary volumes: fields, required actions, and notes
+Table 14.
+Domino primary volumes: fields, required actions, and notes